caps-tum/sys-sage/docs/sys-sage_PAPI.md

            and perform the _RESET_ operation

-Furthermore, each entry of the datastructure containing the perf counter values can be either in the _permanent_ or _temporary_ mode (indicated by the `permanent` parameter).
+Furthermore, each entry of the datastructure containing the perf counter values can be either in the _permanent_ or _temporary_ mode (indicated by a parameter).
 If an entry is temporary, it may be overwritten by some new perf counter reading.
 If it is permanent, it may not be modified again, and therefore a new entry must be added to the datastructure.

 Now, the rules are as follows:

-1. If a _READ_ operation supersedes a _RESET_ operation, all temporary entries of all CPUs of that specific event will be deleted.
+1. If a _RESET_ operation is followed by a _READ_ operation, all temporary entries on all CPUs of that specific event will be deleted.

 2. If there are no more entries in the datastructure of a CPU, that CPU will be removed from the relation.